mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --active_mellowness arg (=8)     active learning mellowness parameter c_0.
                                      Default 8

 Given a fully labeled dataset, experimenting with active learning can be done with `--active_simulation`.
-The active learning algor
+All active learning algorithms need a parameter that defines the trade off between label complexity and generalization performance.
+This is specified here with `--active_mellowness`.
+A value of 0 means that the algorithm will not ask for any label.
+A large value means that the algorithm will ask for all the labels.
+If instead of `--active_simulation`, `--active_learning` is specified (together with `--daemon`) real active learning is implemented (examples are passed to VW via a TCP/IP port and VW responds with its prediction as well as how much it wants this example to be labeled if at all).
+If this is confusing, watch Daniel's explanation at the VW tutorial.
+The active learning algorithm is described in detail in [Agnostic Active Learning without Constraints](http://books.nips.cc/papers/files/nips23/NIPS2010_0363.pdf).

 # Parallelization Options
     --thread_bits arg (=0)           log_2 threads